 Beyond Barnard offers several programs to highlight careers made possible with a STEM major, to help students find their path and to connect students with alumnae and other professionals who provide real-world insight.

 A major in a STEM discipline can lead to a career in a wide range of fields from medicine or computer programming to nuclear engineering or cancer research.
-The Career Development office is here to help you find your path.
+Beyond Barnard is here to help you find your path.

 Careers and Coffee Series

 This series of presentations and get-togethers introduces Barnard students to professionals in a broad range of careers and industries so that they can get an honest picture of what it’s all about—the real scoop.
 Guest speakers, many of whom are Barnard alumnae, come to campus to hold informal chats with students or participate in panel presentations based on targeted industries.
 They share academic and career stories, provide professional advice, and field questions, to offer an inside view of building a career.
 Students will gain exposure to career paths they may not have considered, along with the encouragement to seek additional knowledge about a particular industry.